 From growing edibles to houseplants, Bernardine noted, “There’s just a reverence for the earth that gardeners have.”

 In 2020, Bernardine and Conrad decided to sell the nursery to William (Willy) Glenn, nursery manager for six years, and a guest on CTG many times!
-Conrad knows how teamwork is behind any business success, so Amy Hovis, owner of Eden Garden Design, joined Willy as co-owner.
+Conrad knows how teamwork is behind any business success, so Amy Hovis, owner of Eden Garden Design, and Greg Thomas joined Willy as co-owner.

 Already, Amy’s design office was on site, so it’s a very organic step!